2018 Monster Energy NASCAR Cup Series: Rule changes

 During its annual media tour in November 2017, NASCAR announced that constraints would be imposed on crew rosters in its three national series.
 Crew members are divided into "Organizational", "Road Crew", and "Pit Crew" roles; in the Cup Series, a single team may only have a roster of 3-4 organizational crew members (depending on the number of cars they field), 12 road crew members, and 5 pit crew members (reduced from 6, as implemented in 2011).
 Crew members must be assigned a jersey number and a letter corresponding to their position, which must be worn on their crew uniforms.
 Staff may be shared between a team's individual cars, even if they are not explicitly listed on their roster.
 NASCAR's executive vice president and chief racing development officer Steve O'Donnell stated that these changes were intended to improve safety, as well as improve its focus on teamwork.

 In February 2018, it was announced that the vehicle damage policy introduced in 2017 had been modified, following analysis of the rule's effects in 2017, and to account for the reduction in pit crew members.
-The length of the repair window has been extended to six minutes, and the penalty for having too many crew members repairing the car was reduced from disqualification to a two-lap penalty.
-Additionally, the length of the first session in qualifying on intermediate- and short-tracks has been reduced from 20 to 15 minutes.
+The length of the repair window would be extended to six minutes, and the penalty for having too many crew members repairing the car was reduced from disqualification to a two-lap penalty.
+Additionally, the length of the first session in qualifying on intermediate- and short-tracks would be reduced from 20 to 15 minutes.

-On May 16, 2018, NASCAR announced that teams no longer need to start the race on the tires used in qualifying, due to teams that fail to pass the inspection before qualifying getting an advantage.
+On May 16, 2018, NASCAR announced that teams would no longer need to start the race on the tires used in qualifying, due to teams that fail to pass the inspection before qualifying getting an advantage.